Manas-Rajashekhar/Fixed-term-deposit-subscription-Bank-case-study-/README.md

 Machine learning classification models such as Logistic Regression , Decision tree classifier and Random forest were used to predict if a customer would likely subscribe based on his credentials

-Model accuracy and performance evaluation is done at the very end
+Model accuracy and performance evaluation is done at the very end with AOC and ROC